-Get started in a career that will see you design and develop electronic products and processes that make a difference in this vocationally-oriented program.
+Get started in a career that will see you design and develop electronic products and processes that make a difference.

 You’ll develop skills to design, validate and evaluate electronics and communication equipment as well as systems.